gem/oq-irmt-qgis/svir/help/source/installation.rst

 How to run tests and build the documentation
 ============================================

-Tests run on a QGIS docker container based on Ubuntu Xenial (16.04LTS), launching one of the following commands from the `svir` directory:
+Tests run on a QGIS docker container, launching one of the following commands from the `svir` directory:

 .. code-block:: bash